 A railfan once speculated that the HARBORD streetcar was built to serve the underserviced areas between the old Toronto Railway Company and Toronto Civic Railway systems, and the routing of the HARBORD car does seem to indicate this.
 On June 1, 1916 this service ran from an on-street loop of Victoria, Richmond and Church, west along Adelaide (between the KING and QUEEN routes), north on Spadina, west on Harbord (between the COLLEGE and BLOOR routes), north on Ossington and west along Hallam and Lappin to wye at Lansdowne Avenue.
 It is almost as though the HARBORD car is jumping from underserviced community to underserviced community in its meandering route.

 This could even be true for HARBORD's extensions, the first of which came a decade later, when the HARBORD car assumed its more familiar U-shaped route.
-Its eastern segment started to take shape when tracks were run down Pape, Riverdale and Carlaw avenues (right in the middle of an underserviced area bounded by Coxwell, Danforth, Gerrard and Broadview) and a PAPE service started using former Civic cars and crossovers.
-By March 9, 1919, the COLLEGE car was providing service on Dundas Street East and Pape Avenue.
-It only ran during Monday to Saturday and, by 1928, the HARBORD car was filling in for COLLEGE along Dundas and Pape during Sundays.
+Its eastern segment started to take shape when tracks were run down Pape, Riverdale and Carlaw avenues (right in the middle of an underserviced area bounded by Coxwell, Danforth, Gerrard and Broadview) and a PAPE service started using former Civic cars and crossovers on July 27, 1922.
+Earlier, by March 9, 1919, the COLLEGE car was providing service on Dundas Street East.
+On December 16, 1923, the COLLEGE car was extended north on Carlaw and Paps, absorbing the old PAPE route.
+At the time, the COLLEGE car only ran during Monday to Saturday and, by 1928, the HARBORD car was filling in for COLLEGE along Dundas and Pape during Sundays.
 In 1933, the TTC restructured the routes significantly.
 The COLLEGE car disappeared, and HARBORD's Sunday routing became the standard throughout the week.
 BATHURST cars moved in to replace service on Adelaide Street.